-This is nowhere near a complete list (I hear you Seahawks fans!).
+This is nowhere near a complete list (I hear you Seahawks and Saints fans!).
 Like The Best Running Backs I Remember and My Favorite Gamers, the list is based solely on my fading memory.
 Indeed, I started watching football at the end of the 1976 season, so I only saw the games from 1977 AFC Championship on.
-And like our friend Otis, I don’t remember that controversial play.

 Remember IBM’s “You Make the Call?”
 What calls in NFL playoff history would you have made differently?

 Hear Football Legends on The Game Before the Money Podcast: